JITESH-KUMAR05/EndToEnd1/README.md

 *This project represents my journey into practical machine learning engineering, demonstrating the complete lifecycle from data to production deployment.*

-**🚀 From Data Science to Production • 🤖 ML Engineering • ☁️ AWS Deployment**
+**From Data Science to Production • 🤖 ML Engineering • ☁️ AWS Deployment**

 </div>